 TIMELESS PRACTICE #5

-Applicable to every grade, course, and content area, you will learn:
+Applicable to every grade, course, and content area—and all sets of standards, you will learn:

 - How leaders can organize, implement, and sustain this model throughout the school and/or school system.